defi-wonderland/handbook/docs/testing/advanced-testing/overview.md

 }
 ```

-- Assessing a test function has 3 approaches, once the test passes:
+- Assessing a test function has 3 steps, once the test passes:
-    - Check the coverage to see if the test itself is not (silently) reverting and if the target code covered
+    - Check the coverage to see if the test itself is not (silently) reverting and if the target code is actually covered
     - Make sure both sides of a revert are covered with try - assert - catch - assert.
     - Mutate the property itself or the target code.
-See [Mutation testing](Advanced%20Testing%2033020b44d28345ea8b4581b118e1c68f/Mutation%20testing%203b5564c6bc5a45a5819c0b5d29151728.md) for more details
+See [Mutation testing](docs/testing/mutation-testing) for more details

     <aside>
     ⚠️